TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/4-creating-a-consistent-look-and-feel-with-layouts.rst

 ================================================================================================

-While partials are suitable for small recurring elements, layouts build the frame of the templates (see Figure 8-1).
+While partials are suitable for small recurring elements, layouts build the templates' frame (see Figure 8-1).
 They should create a consistent look and feel of a web application and decorate an existing template.
 In a layout, areas are marked as variable and replaced with the current template.
 Note that the template has the focus and controls the